PXMYH/newbie-needforspeed/README.md

-# newbie-needforspeed
+# toolkit
-This repo contains useful scripts to get newbie up and running on development environment common setup
+not fancy but useful scripts/tools to bootstrap and resolve annoying issues during development process